-Crossroads Travel clients will enjoy a full breakfast daily as a part of their package.
-Breakfast is not a big feature of the Spanish culture, a biscuit or slice of cake with coffee, then something a little more substantial around 10 am.
-We have done our best to communicate the need for a hearty feed for breakfast ensuring you have plenty of fuel to burn.
+Crossroads Travel clients will enjoy a full breakfast daily as a part of your package.
+Breakfast is not a big feature of the Spanish culture, a biscuit or slice of cake with coffee, then something a little more substantial around 10 am is usual.
+We have done our best to communicate with your accommodation the need for a hearty breakfast ensuring you have plenty of fuel to burn.

-It is quite common for restaurants to open after 7 (earlier than the rest of Spain but for most still a bit late) a regular occurrence and fun social part of Camino is meeting up with Pilgrims you have had a conversation with or passed during the day, you will hear a lot of laughter and stories and possibly share a few of your own.
-It is during this time of day that bars serve small tapas with your drink the type will vary depending on what region you are in.
+Restaurants on Camino open at the earliest after 7 (for a hungry Pilgrim this is late), a fun social part of Camino is meeting up with Pilgrims you have connected with during the day for a drink and something light to eat before dinner.
+You will hear a lot of laughter and stories, possibly share a few of your own.
+During this time of day, bars serve small tapas with your drink, the type will vary depending on what region you are in.

 Also a great social part of the Camino with so much variety and an abundance of options.
 One thing is for certain, you will always see Perrigrinos menu del dia (Pilgrims menu of the day); 3 courses (2 or 3 choices per course) starter, main and dessert.
 Typically soup, salad and a seasonal local offering for starters.
 Fish, meat or soup for main and Ice cream, tart or fruit for dessert served with bread, water and usually wine included.
 Starting at around 12 Euro upward a popular option for many.